5T33Z0/OC-Little-Translated/00_ACPI/SSDT_Basics/03_SSDT_Guidelines.md

 If (_OSI ("Darwin"))
 ```
 ### 4. `_STA` (Status)
 This is another very useful method for hackintoshing.
 Unlike binary renames, you cannot simply change or delete text from the DSDT using SSDTs.
-Therefere, you have to apply other strategies.
+Therefore, you have to apply other strategies.
 And one very important one is to disable a device (or enabling another one) when using macOS (set `_STA` to `Zero`) and replace it by another device instead that you inject via the SSDT.

 It can be use
 5 types of bit can be returned via `_STA` method: